Silk Flowers 101: The Ultimate Guide To Modern Artificial Flowers

 the photo to your right) that brightened so many destination weddings of our customers.
 This is our original, 'timeless' 2004 package design (which we re-launched in 2007 as New Mango Tango Collection with addition of amazing Floramatique® calla lilies).
 You will find it here very difficult to distinguish these callas from the fresh ones.
 These artificial tropical flowers consist of the advanced polymer mix (with the outer real touch surface coating) so they have lifelike elasticity and the velvet-like softness (as the fresh cut calla lilies)

-You can see an example of another very advanced flower manufacturing technology, Floramatique® - in the lower picture on your right.
+You can see an example of another very advanced flower manufacturing technology, Floramatique® - in the lower picture left below.
 Holly from Austin, Texas used a depicted magnificent mango callas bouquet of our design at her beach destination wedding.
 These unbelievably realistic and lifelike Floramatique® calla lilies are also of the highest grade 6/ new generation quality.

 Some online florists experiment lately with dyeing synthetic calla lilies and other flowers with uniform and strongly defined colors, trying to achieve more "tropical" look.
 They think that, by doing so, they broaden a variety of exotic colors for artificials.
 In fact, that often results in quite odd and unnatural in appearance colors, never seen in flowers growing wild and cultivated in near-equatorial and equatorial latitudes (except rare hybrids).
 What gives us a right to say so?
 Well, our main designer was brought up in the real tropics.
 Therefore, beside having seen over the years of her childhood and youth a tremendeous range of flower species, she knows which colors are true-to-life and which are not, and for what particular flowers.

 A Word Of Caution: Inferior Quality Of Artificial Flowers, False Claims & Deceptive Information